divyanz-code/ecout.py/README.md

-# eCourts India - Case Listing Fetcher Tool
+# eCourts India - Case Listing Fetcher Tools

 A Python command-line tool to help interact with eCourts India services.
 This tool fetches metadata and provides structured instructions for case searches that require CAPTCHA verification.